jdtshin/Cyclistic/README.md

 * Tableau Public
 * RStudio

-For viewing purposes, I have broken up this case study into 7 parts:
+For simplicity, I have broken up this case study into 7 parts:
 1. **Setting** - To provide background information about the project and the company
 2. **Business Task** - Identifying the business task/problem that needs to be solved and creating guiding questions
 3. **Data Source** - Disclosing the datasets used and where the datasets come from